How to Root Cannabis Cuttings

 FAQs

-What is the easiest way to root cannabis cuttings?
+What is the best time to take cannabis cuttings?

 How long does it take for cannabis cuttings to root?